In this blog post, we discuss Mobile Threat Defense and answer the following questions along the way:

 This is all while granting support teams unprecedented access to robust device management.
-That includes automation of policy-based remediation workflows that enable advanced mobile endpoint protections that work completely in the background.
-These are invisible to the end-user, allowing your hybrid or remote workforce to focus on their productivity while Mobile Threat Defense works to keep your devices secure and to safeguard enterprise and privacy data.
+That includes automation of policy-based remediation workflows that enable advanced mobile endpoint protections that work seamlessly in the background.
+They are invisible to the end user, allowing your hybrid or remote workforce to focus on their productivity while mobile threat defense solutions work to keep your mobile device fleet secure and to safeguard enterprise and privacy data.

-Jamf Mobile Threat Defense can open a world of mobile security protections.
-Contact Jamf today to integrate it and start benefiting from automated workflows when paired with Jamf Pro.
+Jamf security solutions can open a world of mobile security protections.
+Contact us today to start protecting your mobile devices with comprehensive endpoint security.

 Have market trends, Apple updates and Jamf news delivered directly to your inbox.